geotools/geotools/docs/user/tutorial/advanced/abstractdatastore.rst

       :start-after: // createNewDataStore start
       :end-before: // createNewDataStore end

-   No surprises here; the code simply creates a directory for PropertyDataStore to work in.
+   No surprises here; the code creates a directory for PropertyDataStore to work in.

 PropertyDataStore
 ^^^^^^^^^^^^^^^^^